finmath/finmath-experiments/README.md

-finmath-experiments
+finmath experiments
 ===================

-Experiments, demos and unit tests based on finmath lib.
+Experiments and demos based on finmath lib.

 Projects
 --------